 6. Holiday Roasts

 Everything seems to slow down a bit during the winter, including our cooking.
 Many people find it easy to create big stews, roasts and other multi-ingredient dishes that are put in the oven or slow cooker to build flavor over many hours.
 Mostly all of our holiday meals feature something such as this, but these types of dishes make it easy to sneak in excess fats, sugars and carbs into our diets to destroy our weight loss progress.
 Instead, grab a rotisserie chicken from your local grocery store and pair it with your favorite low-carb sides.
-Rotisserie chickens are tender and there so many different ways to use them, so you can opt for something healthier at the dinner table this winter while still enjoying festive, seasonal meals like turkey with gravy, pork and meatloaf.
+Rotisserie chickens are tender and there so many different ways to use them, so you can opt for something South Beach Diet-approved at the dinner table this winter while still enjoying festive, seasonal meals like turkey with gravy, meatballs and soup.

 Gravy is the preferred sauce for just about every type of meat we see around the holidays, and whether you buy from the store or eat homemade, it’s most likely made with starch, flour and fat drippings.
 Needless to say, this combination can create a high-calorie addition to any meal.
 If you’re looking for something to pour over your ham, pork, chicken or turkey dinner, look to something a bit less dense.
 Something healthier and just as festive that you can add to just about any meat is pesto sauce.
 Made from basil and pine nuts, pesto is not only vibrant and delicious but also full of healthy fats that can actually help protect your heart and deter chronic illness!
 Make sure to try our Loin Lamb Chops with Mint Pesto recipe for a seasonal dish everyone will love.
 You can also make a similar gravy-type side, made with pureed vegetables and a low-sodium stock base instead of fat drippings, for a much healthier alternative to complement your winter dinners.